 Kists, like Georgians and other ethnic minorities in the region, have a long tradition of hospitality.
 This is one of the things Nazy, her colleagues and family are most proud of.
 And it’s what they would most like for Pankisi to be known for.

 If you’re interested in visiting Pankisi, here is some helpful information for planning a visit.

-Pankisi Gorge is located in Kakheti province, about 2.5 hours by road from Tbilisi or just one hour from Telavi.
+Pankisi Valley is located in Kakheti province, about 2.5 hours by road from Tbilisi or just one hour from Telavi.

 The homestay itself is one of the most comfortable I’ve been to in Georgia.
 Set in Nazy’s family home, there are three rooms to choose from, including a private double and two large bedrooms that sleep up to 6 people.
 Shared bathrooms are brand new, and there is plenty of outdoor space for relaxing.
 Delicious home-cooked breakfasts, lunches and dinners are prepared in the family kitchen.

 Rooms start from 50 GEL/night and can be reserved directly via Nazy’s website.

 What to wear, bring & other tips

 Nazy’s website is incredibly detailed and covers pretty much everything you need to know.
 Some key points to remember are: